cz95/rec_system/README.md

 ## 3 Matrix-decomposition recommendation (matrix_rec)
 This chapter mainly implements the basic algorithm of recommendation system based on matrix decomposition.

-The most commonly matrix decomposition is SVD.
+The most commonly matrix decomposition is RSVD.

+Many company use ALS and BPR to optimize matrix decomposition.

 1. Regularized singular value decomposition —— RSVD(√)
+2. Bayesian personalized ranking —— BPR(√)